Can Chickens Live Alone?

 - Protection from predators

-All chickens inside the chicken run form their own community, where every chicken has its assigned tasks and chores.
+All chickens inside the chicken run from their own community, where every chicken has its assigned tasks and chores.
 They dust bathe, eat, and sleep together, and some chickens even like to preen each other.
-Hens copy each other’s behavior, so when one hen becomes broody, chances are high the others will follow quite soon.
+Hens copy each other’s behavior, so when one hen becomes broody, chances are high that the others will follow quite soon.
 They bond with fellow flock mates and develop a close relationship.
 Some chickens can even become so close they’ll mourn over each other’s death.

 This doesn’t mean all hens inside the flock will get along.
 The primary purpose of chickens keeping each other company is not to make friends but to be safe and at ease.
 So don’t panic if some characters won’t be a good match; overall, the herding community is powerful.

-Every flock has a clear pecking order where every chicken has its place.
+Every flock has a clear pecking order and every chicken has its place.
 When owning a rooster, he is on top of the pecking order, the boss of the coop, and his main task is to mate with his hens and protect the flock.
 If you don’t have a rooster, the dominant hen will take his place.
 All remaining hens are higher or lower in the pecking order, and each has its task in the flock.

 A pecking order can look cruel to us, as determining their place can be pretty violent.
 But this arrangement brings peace and tranquillity to the run and makes the tasks and chores understandable and clear for each flock member.
 However, you should not tolerate bullying as it can result in serious injuries or even death.